 - Wrong information placed in your credit file

 - Someone else’s information in your file

 - Outdated information

-Credit scores and credit report information are a very big part of FHA home loan approval.
-That said, there are other factors too–your patterns of credit use, your debt compared to your income every month, and other issues also play a role in home loan approval.
+Credit scores and credit report information are a big part of FHA home loan approval.
+That said, there are other factors too.
+Your patterns of credit use, your debt compared to your monthly income, and other issues which also play a role in home loan approval.